MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 Implicit column aggregations in Power BI are not supported for models with calculation groups.
 Currently, if **DiscourageImplicitMeasures** property is set to **false** (default), aggregation options appear, however they cannot be applied.
 If **DiscourageImplicitMeasures** is set to **true**, aggregation options do not appear.

+In case of creating reports using LiveConnection, Dynamic format strings are not applied to report-level measures.

 ## See also

 [DAX in tabular models](understanding-dax-in-tabular-models-ssas-tabular.md)